-We are all M.A.D here!
+Remember, we are all M.A.D here!

 Making A Difference, aren't we?

-This post will cover the following topics:
+This Guide on volunteer Experience on Resume will cover the following topics:

-Why to Include Volunteer Work on Resume
+Should You Include Volunteer Work on Resume?

 - According to a survey conducted by LinkedIn, 41% of employers find volunteer work as valuable as paid work.

 - Only 30% of applicants list volunteer work on resume.

 - Willing to get involved in your community